fmalina/revisions-blocl/activism/shadowstate.md

 interests?

 The work we ask outsourcing firms to do is often concerned with the dignity of vulnerable people.
-In a civilized country, there shouldn’t be any muddiness over the question of accountability when this work is carried out.
+In a civilized country, there shouldn't be any muddiness over the question of accountability when this work is carried out.

 I was left with a lot of questions about the outsourcing industry but the